Bonspiel

-A bonspiel is a curling tournament, consisting of several games, often held on a weekend.
+A bonspiel (pronounced //ˈbɒnspiːl// or //ˈbɒnspil// or //ˈbɑnspil//) is a curling tournament, consisting of several games, often held on a weekend.
 Until the 20th century most bonspiels were held outdoors, on a frozen freshwater loch.
 Today almost all bonspiels are held indoors on specially prepared artificial ice.

+As curling became more popular and curling clubs were established, clubs began to play against each other, for example in the first Grand Match in January 1847.
+As curling spread to North America with Scottish immigrants in the 18th and 19th centuries, bonspiel culture continued to evolve from informal matches to structured tournaments hosted by curling clubs, celebrated with social gatherings and banquets.

 Bonspiels in North America

 Canada

 Curling Canada, formerly known as the Canadian Curling Association, is the national governing body of the sport in Canada.
 While bonspiels originated in Scotland, the most notable competitive curling tournament in the world nowadays is the Canadian Men's Curling Championship, The Brier.
 For many Canadians, this tournament equals or nearly equals the importance of the Olympics and the World Curling Championship.
 The Canadian Women's Curling Championship is called the Scotties Tournament of Hearts.
 Several Cashspiels are played in Canada every year, with the most important cashspiels being part of the World Curling Tour (WCT).
 Many local curling clubs and other organizations in Canada also host casual, social bonspiels indoors, and a few are also held outdoors like the Ironman Outdoor Curling Bonspiel in downtown Winnipeg, Manitoba.